 Minimum English language requirements: please visit Maynooth University International Office website for information about English language tests accepted and required scores.
 The requirements specified are applicable for both EU and non-EU applicants.

-This course is delivered on a part-time basis by a leading expert in the field, Dr. Lauren Kierans.
-It will be delivered on Monday evenings from 5.30pm to 7.30pm over a 12 week period – lectures will be held online.
+This course is delivered on a part-time basis by a leading expert in the field, Dr Lauren Kierans.
+It will be delivered online over a 6 week period.
+It commences on Thursday 14th September.